youyanggu/covid19_projections/index.md

-There are many existing COVID-19 / coronavirus models out there.
-We believe many of them have shortcomings that can be improved upon.
+There are several existing COVID-19 / coronavirus models out there.
+We believe many of them have shortcomings that we aim to improve upon.
 Here we present an intuitive model that uses machine learning techniques to make COVID-19 projections for infections, peak deaths, and total deaths for all 50 US states and 40 countries.

 Visit our [About](/about/#how-our-model-is-different) page to see our explanation on why our model is different from other existing models.